 Financial goal setting | Positivity |

-Once you have the required training, work experience, and skills, you're ready to be a customer success manager.
+Once you have the required training, work experience, and skills, you're ready to begin your job search for customer success manager positions.
 Explore existing positions at your current place of work and elsewhere, focusing on areas you may have specialized in former positions.
 It can often take time to land a job, but by preparing appropriately and being proactive, you can do it.

 As a customer success manager, you may choose to move into other management roles or change departments.